 |Outdoor/Indoor||Indoor only (IP40)|

 ITP Renewables have established an independent battery testing centre at the Canberra Institute of Technology and perform accelerated life cycle testing on batteries in 3 year phases.
 The centre is supported by a $1.29m grant from the Australian Renewable Energy Agency (ARENA) under its Advancing Renewables Program, and testing is conducted scientifically without interference from any manufacturers.
 ITP is currently testing 15 residential scale batteries available on the Australian market, and has had a total of 26 batteries installed at the centre.

-ITP found that when cycling at C3 rates, the energy discharged during each cycle was not close to the maximum apparently available, due to inverter SOC limits being reached first.
-The battery is now cycling at closer to a C4 rate and the battery discharges more energy at this rate before reaching minimum
+ITP found that Powerplus Energy’s battery management system is designed to communicate with the inverter, so the inverter is responsible for determining the state of charge of the battery.
+When cycling at C3 rates, the energy discharged during each cycle was not close to the maximum apparently available, due to the inverter state of charge limits being reached first.
+The battery is now cycling at closer to a C4 rate and the battery discharges more energy at this rate before reaching minimum state of charge.

 Read About Home Battery Government Schemes Across Australia